 Amazing right?
-This photo lead me to Natural Geographic page where I found bunch of alarming articles about plastic pollution.
-Of course like many of you I knew about this problem before but I never really realized juts how fucked up this situation got and the powerful images they shared truly hit me hard.
-Check out some of this articles to learn more.
+This photo leads me to the Natural Geographic page where I found a bunch of alarming articles about plastic pollution.
+Of course, like many of you I knew about this problem before but I never really realized just how fucked up this situation got The powerful images they shared truly hit me hard.
+Check out some of these articles to learn more.

-There is a bunch of sad environmental videos, photographs or stories I could share with you but that’s not really my goal in this article.
-What I want to share with you is the ways we all could make a difference and show you some heroes that have been doing their part and don’t get much recognition for all of their hard work.
+There is a bunch of sad environmental videos, photographs, or stories I could share with you but that’s not really my goal in this article.
+What I want to share with you are the ways we all could make a difference and show you some heroes that have been doing their part and don’t get much recognition for all of their hard work.

 So here we go:

-They came up with amazing idea of organized clean up.
-Basically you can join a clean up event in your location and help get rid of and properly recycle plastic.
-Here you can learn more about clean ups and also about this app called Litterati which is simply an app tool to help you encourage others to collect plastic.
+They came up with the amazing idea of organized clean up.
+Basically, you can join a cleanup event in your location and help get rid of and properly recycle plastic.
+Here you can learn more about cleanups and also about this app called Litterati.
+It’s simply an app tool to help you encourage others to collect plastic.

-If you are more of a leader than follower you can organize your own clean up event and register it at this page and share it with people in your location with map of where exactly will the clean up be.
-Here is how you can register and start and make a difference.
+If you are more of a leader than a follower you can organize your own cleanup event and register it at this page and share it with people in your location with a map of where exactly will the clean up be?

-With this organized clean ups I must introduce you someone.
+With these organized cleanups I must introduce you to someone new.
 His name is Afroz Shah and to be fair I don’t know much about him but I aspire to be like him.
-This guy does the most amazing clean ups I have ever seen, he does post on his instagram page his clean up results of the week and there has been lot of weeks since he’s been doing this.
+This guy does the most amazing cleanups I have ever seen.
+He does post on his Instagram page his clean up results of the week.
+There has been a lot of weeks since he’s been doing this.

-This was the picture I saw that led me to Afroz as he was the one of the volunteers.
-This truly restored my faith in humanity and I feel such satisfaction and relief that there are people who care and do something about plastic problem.
+This was the picture of the turtles, which led me to Afroz as he was one of the volunteers.
+This truly restored my faith in humanity and I feel such satisfaction and relief that there are people who care and do something about the plastic problem.

-Here are some other photos I screenshoted that supports my theory about unknown hero:
+Here are some other photos that support my theory about the unknown hero:

 If you’re not into big events such as this you can still do your part by following many eco-friendly tips you can find on the internet and here are some:

-The whole point is to reduce the amount of plastic you use every day, and if you are for some reason unable to stop using plastic the least you can do is reuse it.
-I understand that not all of the time you have your canvas bag with you, or your reusable bottle so you buy cheaper plastic version of this, but I’m sure you could find some use for them afterwards.
+The whole point is to reduce the amount of plastic you use every day.
+If you are for some reason unable to stop using plastic the least you can do is reuse it.
+I understand that not all of the time you have your canvas bag with you.
+Or you are missing your reusable bottle so you buy a cheaper plastic version of this.
+But I’m sure you could find some use for them afterward.

-Since I was little we would always separate plastic or milk cartoons from other trash and recycle them later and my parents do that till this day.
-They actually fill the truck of our car with plastic and need to drive to recycling bins, because there are none in around our new place.
+Since I was little we would always separate plastic or milk cartoons from other trash and recycle them later.
+My parents do that to this day.
+They actually fill the trunk of our car with plastic and need to drive to recycling bins, because there are none in around our new place.

-I feel it’s important to put this sence of responsibility into kids and you can always do it in some fun kid friendly way.
-My parents would for example give me and my sisters bag and we would have to collect trash around our building – make a competition out of clean ups – who collects the most?
+I feel it’s important to put this sense of responsibility into kids and you can always do it in some fun kid-friendly way.
+My parents would, for example, give me and my sisters a bag and we would have to collect trash around our building.
+Make a competition out of cleanups.
+Who collects the most?

 There is just no wrong or too little way to save the world.